 Why does website performance matter?

-What metrics should I consider and how while monitoring the performance of my website?
+What metrics should I consider for monitoring website performance?

 Find answers to all these questions right here.
 Read on.